AttackOnJasper/University-notes/notes/aws/aws.md

 		* For configuring traffic for Internet Gateway, we can create a NLB as an internet-facing load balancer on Internet Gateway attaching to the VPC
 		* Extreme performance
 			* TCP and SSL listeners, millions TPS
+		* Supports static IPs (i.e. can assign a static elastic IP to a NLB)
 	1. Classic LB (old)
 		* Layer 7 features: X-Forwarded & sticky sessions
 			* X-Forwarded-For header: Contains public IP address of the end user
+		* Does not support static IPs
 * Responds 504 if application stops responding within the idle timeout period and gateway times out
 * ELB is a foundational component of **high availability** and **fault tolerance**
 * Logging